The SEND Team assess Education, Health and Care (EHC) needs and monitors Education, Health and Care Plans (EHCP).

 - Independent Parental Supporters

 The Education Panel’s role is to advise the SEND Team.
-The SEND Team are responsible for deciding on whether young people match the guidance for EHC Needs Assessment (Word, 535KB)
+The SEND Team are responsible for deciding on whether young people match the guidance for ENC Needs Assessment.
+The Educational HealthCare Needs Assessment Form is available in the Document library on the Bedford Borough Local Offer website here.

 All decisions following panels will be communicated verbally (where possible) and in writing to the parents.